orionfuzion/newcracks/SonShuSi/IPL.md

 It is composed of two distinct and complementary parts:

 1. The **Initial Program Load** (**IPL**) is executed at boot time.
-   It is a huge piece of code encrypted and protected against reverse engineering.
+   It is a huge piece of encrypted code protected against reverse engineering and hacking.
-   Its purpose if to verify that the disk in use is an original copy.
+   Its purpose is to verify that the disk in use is an original copy.
    To this end, it reads special tracks on the disk and crashes in case of a copy.
 It also writes some magic values in low memory that are checked later during the game.
 Eventually, it loads and executes the